top-banner-colour.jpg

 It doesn’t even have to be the food!

-Food and colour psychology - eating with color can help dementia patients
+Food and colour psychology - eating with colour can help dementia patients

-Food and colour psychology is fascinating – but once we know about it, we can also find ways to benefit from it practically.
-One study found that patients with dementia were encouraged to eat more when their food was served from coloured plates.9 “Many people with Alzheimer's disease and other neurological conditions lose their sensitivity to contrast, so enhancing the contrast between the plate and their food and drink presumably meant they could see it better” says Professor Alice Cronin-Golomb from Boston University, who helped lead the study.
-Perhaps we can all experiment with using colour to make meals appear more appealing, particularly through emphasising the colours we associate with our favourite tastes.
+Food and colour psychology are fascinating, but once we know about them, we can also find practical ways to benefit from them.
+One study found that patients with dementia were encouraged to eat more when their food was served from coloured plates.9 “Many people with Alzheimer's disease and other neurological conditions lose their sensitivity to contrast, so enhancing the contrast between the plate and their food and drink presumably meant they could see it better”, says Professor Alice Cronin-Golomb from Boston University, who helped lead the study.
+Perhaps we can all experiment with colour to make meals appear more appealing, particularly by emphasising the colours we associate with our favourite tastes.

 Related articles